saurabhpatil2658/E-Learning-Platform/README.md

 This project was built to enhance my skills in full-stack web development.
 Special thanks to the online resources and tutorials that helped throughout the development process.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+You can Contact Me for Full Code saurabhpatil2658@gmail.com This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.